A visual introduction to information theory: Channel coding

 The general setup is: There is a source of random messages, which could be human-chosen or the result of some natural random process.
 The goal is to transmit these messages to a receiver with minimal or no error, but to do so they must pass through a \textbf{noisy channel}.

-The noisy channel coding theorem shows that any source/channel pair is able to transmit information at a \textbf{rate} (i.e. information per channel use) up to the channel capacity and in doing so, enable a decoder to infer the true message with arbitrarily small probability of error.
-It also shows that above the channel capacity, achieving arbitrarily small probability of error is impossible without driving the rate to $0$.
+The noisy channel coding theorem shows that reliable transmission is achievable at any \textbf{rate} (i.e. information per channel use) below the channel capacity, enabling a decoder to infer the true message with arbitrarily small probability of error.
+It also shows that at rates above the channel capacity, achieving arbitrarily small probability of error is impossible.
+Combined with source coding (Sec. \ref{source_coding_limit}), this means that any source whose entropy rate does not exceed the channel capacity can be transmitted reliably.

-The analysis and proof of the noisy channel coding theorem break apart noisy channel coding into separate source coding and channel coding steps.
+The analysis and proof of the noisy channel coding theorem break the problem into separate source coding and channel coding steps.
 This yields five steps: \figref{source_channel_coding}: 1) A compressor takes in the random events, and removes any redundancy, making it a maximum entropy source.
 2) The compressed events pass into an encoder, which adds redundancy to try to prevent the loss of information when 3) passing through a noisy channel.
 4) The channel output is then fed into a decoder, which attempts to remove any errors introduced by the noisy channel and recover the original message.
-5) The compressed messages are decompressed back onto the original probability space.
+5) The compressed messages are decompressed back onto the original outcome space.

 Steps 2-4 correspond to the random variables:

 \begin{itemize} \item $S$: The (compressed) source message \item $\xrv$: The input to the channel (the encoded message) \item $\yrv$: The output of the channel (the received message) \item $\hat{S}$: The estimate of the (compressed) message \end{itemize}